esacup2016/esacup2016.github.io/pages/logistics.md

 double occupancy at rates of 120 euro/night including breakfast (i.e. 60
 euro/person/night).
 The hotel is in walking distance from the Harbour.

-To take advantage of this offer please contact directly CORPORATE SAILING SL
+To take advantage of this offer please directly contact
+>    CORPORATE SAILING SL
-Miguel Rosa
+>    Miguel Rosa
-E-Mail:	miguel.rosa@corporate-sailing.es
+>    E-Mail: miguel.rosa@corporate-sailing.es
-Tel:	+34 610 50 19 70
+>    Tel: +34 610 50 19 70

 Rooms can be canceled up to the 28 February 2016.